Zoardedz/stemnotes/Chemistry/LO3.md

 > [!abstract]
 > # Absorption of photons

-An element called a spectrophotometer is an instrument the measures the amount of photons absorbed by an electron, it's exactly when a photon or two with a certain frequency to change the energy state of the atom from ground state to a higher state, the inverse happens in emissions, emissions cause the electron to decrease in energy levels.
+An element called a spectrophotometer is an instrument that measures the amount of photons absorbed by an electron, it's exactly when a photon or two with a certain frequency to change the energy state of the atom from ground state to a higher state, the inverse happens in emissions, emissions cause the electron to decrease in energy levels.

 > [!abstract]
 >  # Flame tests